synthbot-anon/synthanim/README.md

   - This will convert a folder of FLA files, and it will search all sub- directories.
 ~~~

-## xflsvg
-Example usage:

-    xfl = XflReader('/path/to/file.xfl')
-    timeline = xfl.get_timeline('Scene 1')
-    for i, frame in enumerate(timeline):
-        with SvgRenderer() as renderer:
-            frame.render()
-        svg = renderer.compile(xfl.width, xfl.height)
-        with open(f'frame{i}.svg', 'w') as outfile:
-            svg.write(outfile, encoding='unicode')

-The XFLReader class provide is a visitor interface for rendering.
-Renderers
-must subclass the XFLReader class and implement the relevant methods.
-A
-complete renderer should implement EITHER:

-    render_shape - Render an SVG shape
-    push_transform, pop_transform - Start and end position and color transformations
-    push_mask, pop_mask - Start and end mask definitions
-    push_masked_render, pop_masked_render - Start/end renders with the last mask

-OR

-    on_frame_rendered - Should handle Frame, ShapeFrame, and MaskedFrame

-The first set of methods are better for actual rendering since they convert the
-XFL file into a sequence of instructions.
-The second method is better for
-transforming the data into a new tree-structured format.

 # License
 Check the LICENSE file.
 The xflsvg/domshape/ package is covered by the license